haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-i18n.md

     	->
     	Product 'Multimeter-2000' has been added to shopping cart.

-    The resulting phrase must contain at least one of each placeholder.
-For example, suppose there are placeholders from `%1` to `%3` in the original phrase.
+    The resulting phrase must contain at least one of each placeholder. 例如， suppose there are placeholders from `%1` to `%3` in the original phrase.
 The translation can have as many of these placeholders in any order, but there must be at least one occurrence of `%1`, `%2`, or `%3`.
 The translation cannot contain placeholder values not present in the original value (for example, `%4`, `%5`, and so on).

     An example of translating a phrase: